What to do in Hamburg – 17 Great Tips for Visiting Hamburg

 Sharing is caring!

-With great a mix of classic and modern, monumental architecture, world-class art, numerous canals, fresh seafood and a nordic vibe, cosmopolitan Hamburg is definitely worth a visit.
+With a great mix of classic and modern, monumental architecture, world-class art, numerous canals, fresh seafood and a Nordic vibe, cosmopolitan Hamburg is definitely worth a visit.
 Germany’s second-largest city is different from most other German cities, and by visiting Hamburg you can explore one of the greatest cities in Northern Europe.
 Read on to learn what to do in Hamburg and get our best tips for your next visit.

 Hamburg is different from many other German cities.
-Its mix of maritime and nordic flair combined with its proximity to water gives Hamburg a special feeling.
+Its mix of maritime and Nordic flair combined with its proximity to water gives Hamburg a special feeling.
 With a population of around 1.84 million inhabitants, Hamburg is a big city where you easily can spend days on end, but the city is also small enough to explore on a weekend as well.
 A mix of great restaurants, cool cafes, art galleries, brilliant shopping and superb attractions is just a small part of what to do in Hamburg.
-Combine it with a hectic nightlife, hidden gems and bright summer evenings, and then you have the recipe for a great city break in Germany.
+Combine it with hectic nightlife, hidden gems and bright summer evenings, and then you have the recipe for a great city break in Germany.

 Hamburg, officially the Free and Hanseatic City of Hamburg, has a long and rich history.
 The official name reflects the history of Hamburg as a member of the medieval Hanseatic League and free, the imperial city of the Holy Roman Empire.
 It was a fully sovereign state until the unification of Germany in 1871.
-Today, Hamburg has the third-largest port in Europe, and it is home to many major companies and media houses.
+Today, Hamburg is the third-largest port in Europe, and it is home to many major companies and media houses.

 TIP: There were numerous Hanseatic cities in Europe.
 Bergen in Norway was one of them.
 Read our post about Things to do in Bergen if a visit to the west coast of Norway is on your list.